-Obesity remains one of the few diseases that companion animal owners can influence, but it’s a journey that can take many months.
-Maintaining weight loss requires vigilance.
+Obesity is one of the few diseases that companion animal owners can influence, but it’s a journey that can take many months.
+Maintaining weight loss requires vigilance and commitment.

 Switching a dog or cat to a prescription diet that promotes weight loss remains one of the best and easiest ways to help a companion animal lose weight.
-Although many commercial foods are advertised as weight-reduction or light diets, these products often are not as effective as prescription diets in promoting weight loss.
-The downside is prescription diets require a veterinarian’s recommendation and are almost always more expensive than diets purchased in most companion animal food stores.
+Although many commercial foods are advertised as weight-reduction or ‘light’ diets, these products often are not as effective as prescription diets in promoting weight loss.
+The downside is prescription diets require a veterinarian’s recommendation and are almost always more expensive than diets purchased in most retail stores.

-One study conducted with dog owners in the United Kingdom compared prescription-diet fed exclusively and a regular commercial diet plus treats.
-The researchers found that costs were roughly similar when they looked at the average spent.
-However, there was a wide range in costs per dog, with some food costs much lower than prescription diet and some food costs much higher.
-This study’s finding is important because it demonstrated that at least in some cases, feeding the prescription diet was less expensive than commercial food.
+One study conducted with dog owners in the United Kingdom compared the cost of a prescription diet with a regular commercial diet plus treats.
+The researchers found that costs were roughly similar when they looked at the average amount spent.
+However, there was a wide range in costs per dog, with some commercial diets costing much less than a prescription diet, and some much more.
+This study’s finding is important because it demonstrated that, at least in some cases, feeding the prescription diet was less expensive than commercial food.

 - Using food puzzles for feeding – they slow consumption while providing stimulation.

 - Thoughtful timing of spaying and neutering

 - Using a consistent measuring device (measuring cup or scale) to determine portions.

 - Avoiding high-calorie, especially high-fat treats, even in small amounts